Ella-Hoeppner/Pidgin/README.md

     * Maybe I could have an `Iter` type that mostly just wraps rust's iterator system?
 Though it would probably still need to be composed of both a `vec` of already realized values and an `iter` that can produce the rest of the values
       * typing here might get tricky, probably would have to use `dyn Iter`, though the other approach would also need something like this
 * support coroutines
+* error handling
+  * I guess all that's really necessary for this is for coroutines to return error values when they crash...
+    * try/catch blocks will be implementable from inside the language as long as this is the case
 * implement remaining instructions, and write tests
 * start on a compiler from ASTs into IR
 * Once GSE is ready, specify a basic grammer, and set up a function that accepts a GSE string, parses it, compiles it to the IR, compiles that to the bytecode, and then runs it.